National Asia Research Program

 2019 National Asia Research Program

 A group of 20 rising Asia scholars will be selected through a competitive, nationwide process to contribute policy-relevant research on national security issues for a one-year term.
 We are looking for Asia scholars interested in engaging in research and scholarship of direct relevance to policymakers.
-The application is open until January 21, 2019.
+The fellowship application period for the 2019 National Asia Research Program has ended.

 2010–11 National Asia Research Program